Peeragogy/Peeragogy.github.io/practice.md

 #### Example 2

-Although one of the strengths of is to distribute the workload, this does not mean that infrastructure is irrelevant.
+Although one of the strengths of **Peeragogy** is to distribute the workload, this does not mean that infrastructure is irrelevant.
 No less than their predecessors, the students and researchers of the future university will need access to an Observatory and other scientific apparatus if they are